Contributed By Haiwen & Partners

 In connection with minors under the age of 14, the advertisement shall not contain:

-If an advertiser violates the Advertising Law to send advertisements to minors, the advertiser may be subject to sanctions including recall of illegal advertisements, fines, non-approval of future advertisements in a one-year term, confiscation, revocation of business licence, etc.
+If an advertiser violates the Advertising Law by sending advertisements to minors, the advertiser may be subject to sanctions including recall of illegal advertisements, fines, non-approval of future advertisements in a one-year term, confiscation, revocation of business licence, etc.

 “Sweepstakes” does not have a corresponding legal meaning under existing Chinese laws.
 As such, there are no specific rules governing sweepstakes as marketing activities, and there is no statutory guidance as to whether it is permitted to require consumers to make a purchase in order to participate.
-That said, this does not mean that sweepstakes are not regulated in China.
-On the contrary, as sweepstakes can be loosely interpreted as prize-attached sale, such types of marketing activity are subject to several rules and may trigger different legal issues.
+That said, sweepstakes can be loosely interpreted as prize-attached sales, which are subject to certain rules and may trigger different legal issues.
+According to the Interim Provisions for Regulating Promotional Activities (《规范促销行为暂行规定》), which came into effect in November 2020, prize-attached sales refer to the activities of business operators to provide consumers with prizes, articles or other benefits for the purpose of selling commodities or obtaining competitive advantages, including prize-attached sales in form of lucky draws, gift giving and the like.

 Anti-Unfair Competition Law